f5se/f5seio-sourcecode/content/Creative/f5visualization/index.md

 This is a brand new visualization powered by **Hu** Yipeng (胡易鹏) .

-By combining Prometheus+Elasticsearch+Grafana to build a large screen for displaying F5 device status and business operation status.
+By combining Prometheus+Elasticsearch+Grafana to build cool dashboards for F5 device status and business operation status.

 - Prometheus combined with snmp-exporter is used to monitor the running status of equipment
 - Elasticsearch combined with F5 HSL to display business operation status